luk036/ellipsoid-method/ell-review.md

 One straightforward approach to solving the optimization problem is to perform a binary search on $\gamma$ and solve the corresponding feasibility problems at each value of $\gamma$.
 An alternative approach is to update the current best estimate of $\gamma$ whenever a feasible solution $x_0$ is found such that $\Phi(x_0, \gamma) = 0$.

-The following is a basic outline of the operational procedure of the cutiing plane method (optim):
+The following is a basic outline of the operational procedure of the cutting plane method (optim):

 1. **Initialization**: The initial stage of the process entails defining a search space $\mathcal{S}$ that is guaranteed to contain a solution, $x^*$.
 2. **Iteration**: In each iteration, the separation oracle is queried at the point $x_c$.
 A subgradient of the function at $x_c$ must then be computed.
 This results in the generation of a half-space that is guaranteed to contain $x^*$.